Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 - Understand the different XCM configurable parts for a chain
 - Construct different XCM configurations for chains with different needs
-- Understand how Versioninig is handled across chains
+- Understand how Versioning is handled across chains

 ---